islamhakim97/Baims-Test-Automation/README.md

   - Assert That Forgot Password Link Is Clickable.
   - Assert Forgot Password Functionality Works as Expected .
   - Assert That User Can't Reset Password With In Correct Code.
+ ## Perform Cross Browser Testing Throughout (chrome,Firefox,Safari) browsers From [testNG.xml] File by UnCommenting the two tests for the two other       browsers(firefox and safari).

 ## Languages
   - JAVA